The process in a family law case can seem very complicated, especially if you do not have a lawyer to represent you.

 It can take a very long time to sort out the issues that come up when two people separate.
 This is especially true when there has been abuse.
 If your ex-partner was abusive to you, he is likely to use the court process to maintain his power and control over you.
 This is called legal bullying.

-Expect that it will take some time – months or even more than a year – to sort out complicated and emotional issues like custody, access and financial matters.
+Expect that it will take some time – months or even more than a year – to sort out complicated and emotional issues like arrangements for the children and financial matters.
 You will feel less frustrated by your case if you go into it anticipating a long process.
 If it goes more quickly, it will be a pleasant surprise.